Rooted in love, legacy, and renewal

 Sendzimir family history

 Michael and Jane Sendzimir designed and built the house which is now the Clark Brook Sanctuary building, and later purchased 130 acres of land to prevent development and preserve the forest around it.
-Upon their death, they gifted the house and land to Alex, their youngest son.
+Upon their death, Alex was left the house and land.
 Without their love, none of this would be possible, and we will continue to honor their legacy.

-Michael Sendzimir, born in Shanghai, China, owned Sendzimir Incorporated, where he designed steel rolling mills and worked with companies like Hitachi and Panasonic.
-Over 90% of the world’s steel and non-ferrous metals are rolled on equipment by Sendzimir Inc.
+Michael Sendzimir, born in Shanghai, China, owned T. Sendzimir Incorporated, where he designed steel rolling mills.
+Over 90% of the world’s steel and non-ferrous metals are rolled on equipment by T. Sendzimir Inc. He was also Chairman of the Board of the Kosciuszko Foundation in NYC.

-Jane Harkness, originally from Canada, was an accomplished Opera singer.
-She was well known in the operatic industry, entertaining everyone from dignitaries at recitals to friends and family at her home.
+Jane Harkness, originally from Canada, was an accomplished opera singer.
+She was well known in the local operatic industry, entertaining everyone from dignitaries at recitals to friends and family at her home.
+She was also a generous supporter of the Waterbury Symphony.

 Robyn